Impression de la sous-séquence bitonique la plus longue

 1 11 10 5 2 1

-Complexité temporelle de la solution de programmation dynamique ci-dessus est O (n2).
-Espace auxiliaire utilisé par le programme est O(n2).
+Complexité temporelle de la solution de programmation dynamique ci-dessus est O (n 2 ).
+Espace auxiliaire utilisé par le programme est O(n 2 ).